(Photo: Peter Hislop)

 Greta holds a Bachelor of Music with Honours in Viola Performance, an AMusA in vocal studies, and an ATCL in Violin Performance.
 Currently, Greta is Principal Soprano of ensemble Adhoc Baroque, Head of Choirs at Canberra Girls Grammar School, where she directs the school's choral program from kinder through year twelve, teaches voice and directs the Bella Voce, Cantantes and Coro da Camera choirs.
 Greta is a former professional orchestral violist, leader of the Violas in the New Zealand National Youth Orchestra, chorister with the Wellington Cathedral Choir and Director of the iconic Canberra Children's Choir.

 Greta has advanced vocal aptitude and passion for Baroque music and has developed an extensive specialist repertoire in baroque oratorio and cantata.
 Her vocal timbre combines purity and clarity combined with warmth and richness.
-Greta's fluent execution of florid baroque runs is renown.
+Greta's fluent execution of florid baroque runs is renowned.
 She frequently performs as soprano soloist with various Canberra choirs and ensembles.

 2016 Sydney Morning Herald Review "Soprano Greta Claringbould has a neat elegance in her delivery, skilfully executing ornaments and articulating every note of each run."